USEA Young Event Horse Series

 - Foreign Horses: Foreign horses must attend and achieve a qualifying score at a sanctioned YEH competition in the United States in order to participate in the championships.

-- Championships: Qualified horses will be allowed to participation in one championship only.
+- Championships: Qualified horses will be allowed to participate in one championship only.
 Horses must earn a score of 70 percent or higher at two qualifiers or a score of 75 percent or higher at one qualifier to qualify for the championships.

 2014 Young Event Horse Championships